 >> True Information: All of this is a twisted story from an apostate who seeks to defame Mr. Miscavige.
 None of the other people at Saint Hill at the time support this account.
 Records from the time show that Ervin Scott, the source of this report, was called before a Court of Ethics for lying.

 An article in the Auditor from the time quotes the Interne Supervisor describing Mr. Miscavige as one of the best students.
 There are staff currently at Saint Hill in England who were there in the early 1970s when Mr. Miscavige was a young student.
-(Their statutory declarations are attached.)
 A staff member at Saint Hill since 1970, Chris Burton was a Course Supervisor in the early 1970s and David Miscavige was one of his students.
 In a declaration, Mr. Burton remarked:

 “As a student I found him to be intense and diligent, very bright and intelligent.
 Although only in his early teens, of slight build and having the disadvantage of asthma, he always completed his courses rapidly and successfully.
-He never let his age or physical asthma disability become a problem, nor the fact that the rest of the other students were far senior to him.
-In my capacity as his supervisor, I know for absolutely certain that he used an inhaler for his asthma and was not taking any other medication or other such substances.”
+He never let his age or physical asthma disability become a problem, nor the fact that the rest of the other students were far senior to him.”

 Rosalie deLacy, a staff member at Saint Hill since the 1970s, remembers Mr. Miscavige training as an auditor and although he was only 13, he was auditing adults.
 She wrote: